 Preserving Women’s Legacy Grants catalyze Main Street communities to discover, preserve and activate locations that tell stories about women’s contributions in Indiana.
 They are a legacy project of the Indiana Women’s Suffrage Centennial, presented by Indiana Humanities and the Indiana Office of Community and Rural Affairs.

 To learn more, watch the video above featuring Lieutenant Governor Suzanne Crouch, chair of the Indiana Women’s Suffrage Centennial Commission, who secured special funding so that Main Street communities could honor and celebrate the contributions of women in their local communities.
+When you’re ready, visit Indiana Humanities to download the grant guidelines and to apply.

 Contact: George Hanlin, Indiana Humanities director of grants (firstname.lastname@example.org / 317-616-9784)